-- Kramer Levin Naftalis & Frankel LLP, the Company's legal counsel, billed the Company for legal services provided to the Company.
+- Kramer Levin Naftalis & Frankel LLP, the Company's outside legal counsel, billed the Company for legal services provided to the Company.
 One of our directors, Thomas Constance, is a partner at Kramer Levin Naftalis & Frankel LLP. - On December 1, 2009, the Company entered into an Office Service Agreement with an affiliate of M&F to occupy office space for approximately \$8,000 per month.
-In June 2011, the Office Services Agreement was amended due to expanded use of space by the Company.
-This amendment increases the Company's monthly payment to \$11,000 per month.
 An amendment in February 2012 increased the monthly payment to \$12,000 to appropriately reflect expanded use of space.
 The agreement was canceled effective March 31, 2013. - In October 2012, the Company funded a letter of credit and deposit to take advantage of a lease for office space secured by an affiliate of M&F from a third party landlord on behalf of the Company.
 Pursuant to such letter of credit, in January 2013 the Company entered into a sublease in which the Company will pay all costs associated with the lease, including rent.
 All payments made by the Company pursuant to the sublease will either be directly or indirectly made to the third-party landlord and not retained by M&F or any affiliate.
 The new sublease replaced the Office Services Agreement that is described in the previous paragraph, and occupancy commenced April 1, 2013.
 The sublease allows for a free rent period of five months; subsequent to the free rent period, monthly rent payments are scheduled to be \$60,000 for the first five years and \$63,000 for the next two years.
-Rent payments under the lease and sublease are subject to customary rent escalation clauses. - On June 19, 2008, SIGA entered into a letter agreement (as amended, the "Letter Agreement") that expired on June 19, 2010, with MacAndrews & Forbes LLC ("M&F"), a related party, for M&F's commitment to invest, at SIGA's discretion or at M&F's option, up to \$8 million in exchange for (i) SIGA common stock and (ii) warrants to purchase 40% of the number of SIGA shares acquired by M&F. In consideration for the commitment of M&F reflected in the Letter Agreement, on June 19, 2008, M&F received warrants to purchase 238,000 shares of SIGA common stock, initially exercisable at \$3.06 (the "Commitment Warrants").
-The Commitment Warrants were exercisable until June 19, 2012.
-On June 19, 2012, the Commitment Warrants were amended to extend expiration to June 19, 2014.
-The modification of the warrants resulted in an expense of \$257,000 recorded immediately upon modification.
+Upon expiration on September 1, 2020, the sublease and lease provides for two consecutive five year renewal options. - On April 30, 2013, SIGA entered into a Services Agreement with M&F for certain professional and administrative services.
+The Services Agreement has a term of three years.
+As consideration for the Services Agreement, SIGA issued warrants to M&F to acquire 250,000 shares of common stock at an exercise price of \$3.29 per share.
+The warrants are fully vested, immediately exercisable and remain exercisable for two years from issuance.